 • The ownership interest or carried interest of the general partner in each property

-• Other fees including brokerage, advisory, financing, construction, and sales commissions which typically range from 1.0% to 6.0%
+• Other fees include brokerage, advisory, financing, construction, and sales commissions which typically range from 1.0% to 6.0%

-The corporate structure should include a holding company formed as an LLC or LP and subsidiary LLCs or LPs that own the property management company, the general partner, the asset management entity, and an entity to collect brokerage, advisory and other fees.
-Some firms may combine these four value entities into two or three separate firms, but I advise maintaining them as four separate entities to maximize their internal and external sales value.
+The corporate structure should include a holding company formed as an LLC or LP and subsidiary LLCs or LPs that operate the property management firm, general partner, asset management entity, and an entity to collect brokerage, advisory and other fees.
+Some firms may combine these four value entities into two or three separate units, but I advise maintaining them as four separate entities to maximize their internal and external sales value.

 The value of the holding company will be enhanced greatly if it has these three or four subsidiaries, all of which have different value drivers, and that value is consolidated into the parent holding company.
 If the CRE sector is in a "Bear Market" as during the last few years since the Fed began raising interest rates in March 2022, the four value pockets can be used to provide additional capital to the holding company through sales and financings.